littlebeen/littlebeen_homepage/_pages/about.md

 # 🔥 News

-- *2024.10.25* I get the Presidential Award for Qutstanding Graduate Students (The Highest award Top 1%, only 10 among more than 1100 students) from the Chinese University of Hong Kong, Shenzhen.
+- *2024.11.16* I get the Presidential Award for Qutstanding Graduate Students (The Highest award Top 1%, only 10 among more than 1400 students) from the Chinese University of Hong Kong, Shenzhen and deliver <href='https://mp.weixin.qq.com/s/CfArulHxwJeMIiKWHgX8wg'>a speech</a> on behalf of all the postgraduates in the 2024 postgraduate graduation ceremony.

-- *2024.09.15* I get the firm offer from the University of Hong Kong.
+- *2024.09.15* I get the firm offer from the University of Hong Kong and will start my PhD study on 1/1/2025.

 # 📝 Publications
 - Sui J, Ma Y, Yang W, et al.  <a href='https://ieeexplore.ieee.org/abstract/document/10552304'>Diffusion Enhancement for Cloud Removal in Ultra-Resolution Remote Sensing Imagery</a>[J].
 IEEE Transactions on Geoscience and Remote Sensing, 2024.